 Please read this article for more specific proposals for the Department of Veterans Affairs and two for the Department of Defense.

-Given the Republican control of the US House, free college education is probably not (understatement) in the cards for the next few years at least.
-BUT, it is unconscionable to not allow refinancing of existing student loans at lower interest rates.
+It is unconscionable to not allow refinancing of existing student loans at lower interest rates.
 It has been a national embarrassment that banks can borrow money at a fraction of the interest rate being charged the students on these loans.
 Oh, since the student loan program is government insured (similar to VA home loans, the lenders have minimum risk, if any) and not a direct loan from Uncle Sam, who do you think is making more money by retaining the higher interest rates?
 The same banks.
 I often wonder at the business decisions based only on short-term benefit analyses.
 Would the banks not like to see the young professionals have more money available for discretionary spending?
 You know, more customers for businesses which are in turn customers of the banks?
 But no, as the Senate just voted, we’ll continue to sacrifice future increases in national productivity for the sake of maintaining immediate income from student loans.
 Contrast with the huge success of the post-WWII “G.I.
 Bill” educational benefits which created the professional middle class in America – and thereby many millions of new customers for domestic products, which created the need for more manufacturing, which created the need for more employees . . but I get carried away.
 Sorry.

 Mandatory national service at age 18.
 Male, female; rich, poor; rural, urban; citizen, resident alien; accommodated impaired, non-impaired.
 Military service option would provide fast track to citizenship.
 Non-military options would include service in national parks, veterans hospitals, inner-city schools, Peace Corps, where ever there was a national interest need which could be addressed by young adults learning from each other while working together toward a shared goal.
 Costs offset by savings in military recruitment costs and reduction in crime, judicial, and incarceration expenses.
 Benefits to the nation would include more well-rounded citizens; exposure of the young ‘elite’ to the lives and needs of the majority of citizens, realization of interdependence, and – one would hope – greater citizen involvement in government.
 Benefits to the individuals would include income (albeit not great), security, and gained maturity on which to base better life decisions.
 Please see The Corporation for National & Community Service for general background and the Universal National Service Act for specific legislative proposals for mandatory national service.